Conservation-restoration of Leonardo da Vinci's The Last Supper: Techniques and materials used

-Deterioration of The Last Supper
+Deterioration

-By 1517, Leonardo da Vinci's The Last Supper had already started to deteriorate.
-This fact was noted in many diaries and letters of the time.
-The corrosion of the work can be accredited to Leonardo’s unconventional painting technique for a work on a wall, as well as the surface itself.
-The refectory of Santa Maria delle Grazie sits in a low-lying part of the city, partial to flooding and dampness.
+By 1517, Leonardo da Vinci's The Last Supper had already started to deteriorate, as was noted in many diaries and letters of the time.
+The corrosion of the work can be accredited to Leonardo's unconventional painting technique for a work on a wall, as well as the surface itself.
+The refectory of Santa Maria delle Grazie sits in a low-lying part of the city, prone to flooding and damp.
 The surface on which Leonardo painted is an exterior wall and would have absorbed moisture.
-The painting was also exposed to the steam and smoke from the convent’s kitchen and from candles used in the refectory itself.
-By 1582, it was recorded that The Last Supper was “in a state of total ruin.”
+The painting was also exposed to the steam and smoke from the convent's kitchen and from candles used in the refectory itself.
+By 1582, it was recorded that The Last Supper was "in a state of total ruin."

 Around 1652, a door was cut into the refectory wall, destroying the area in which Jesus's feet were depicted.

 In 1796, French forces, under the orders of Napoleon, took control of Milan and used the refectory of Santa Maria delle Grazie as their stables.
-The men of these forces would spend their free time throwing rock, bricks, and horse manure at Leonardo's work.
-1800 brought a flood that would fill the refectory with two feet of water for 15 straight days.
-Due to the standing water, the walls absorbed moisture, leading to a thick green mold covering the entire painting.
+1800 brought a flood that filled the refectory with two feet of water for 15 days.
+The walls absorbed moisture, leading to a thick green mold covering the entire painting.

-An English writer recorded in 1847, the work "will never more be seen by the eye of man...The greater part is perished for ever."
+An English writer wrote in 1847 that the work "will never more be seen by the eye of man...The greater part is perished for ever."
 Author Henry James later wrote, "[The Last Supper is] the saddest work of art in the world."